The Alto Adige Wine Summit – Live At The Witch Trials

 Here’s a short video made about the Wine Summit.
 I’m in it somewhere!

-And finally, this was more than a wine summit in name; it was a wine summit in nature.
-And yes, I met a Witch after the Wine in the Mountains tasting.
+And finally, I met a Witch after the Wine in the Mountains tasting.
 But perhaps that’s a story for another time.